 Italian Style: Use zucchini and tomatoes as the veggies in the recipe below.
 Omit the curry powder, and add 1 tsp each dried oregano and basil instead.

-Mexican Style: Add salsa and a pinch of chili powder to the base recipe below, and top with hot sauce as desired.
+Mexican Style: Add salsa and a pinch of chili powder to the base recipe below, and top with hot sauce if you want it spicy.
 You can even roll it up in a tortilla for a southwestern breakfast tofu scramble burrito.

 Other variation ideas include topping the scramble with sliced avocado or nutritional yeast, or adding it to baked sweet potatoes (here’s the best way how to cook sweet potatoes) or scooping into taco shells as a healthy breakfast for dinner.

-Or serve alongside a batch of homemade Vegan Pancakes for the ultimate meatless brunch.
+Or serve it alongside a batch of homemade Vegan Pancakes for the ultimate meatless brunch feast.

 Vegan Scrambled Eggs

-If you prefer a plain scramble, it’s fine to omit the peppers, spinach, and other vegetables.
+If you prefer a plain scramble to replace fluffy scrambled eggs, it’s fine to omit the peppers, spinach, and other vegetables.